pretalx/pretalx-docker/README.md

   traefic as reverse proxy) or change the line to ``ports: - "127.0.0.1:8355:80"`` (if you use nginx). **Change the database password.**
 * If you don't want to use docker volumes, create directories for the persistent data and make them read-writeable for the userid 999 and the groupid 999.
-Change ``pretalx-redis, pretalx-db and pretalx-data`` to the corresponding directories you've chosen.
+Change ``pretalx-redis, pretalx-db, pretalx-data and pretalx-public`` to the corresponding directories you've chosen.
 * Configure a reverse-proxy for better security and to handle TLS.
 Pretalx listens on port 80 in the ``pretalxdocker`` network.
 I recommend to go with traefik for its ease of setup, docker integration and [LetsEncrypt